Headington Hill Hall

 Headington Hill Hall has always been in the Parish of St Clements, and its original main entrance was via the grand park gates near the foot of the hill.
 But now that its entrance is from the lodge at the top of the hill which is in St Andrew's parish, it can be considered part of Headington.

-It was built in 1824 for the Morrell family and was occupied by them for 114 years, and then Robert Maxwell leased what he described as the “best council house in the country” from Oxford City Council for 32 years, Since 1992 it has been leased to Oxford Brookes University
+The original house was built in 1824 for the Morrell family, and was occupied by them for 114 years.
+Then Robert Maxwell leased what he described as the “best council house in the country” from Oxford City Council for 32 years.
+Since 1992 it has been leased to Oxford Brookes University

 The house that James Morrell senior completed in 1824 (left, viewed from back gardens) was relatively modest, but later he bought extra land extending all the way down to the Marston Road, comprising the present Headington Hill Park.

 The picture below, also taken from the back, shows the relationship between the old house on the left and the new one on the right.

 The 1841 census shows James Morrell senior, described as a banker, at home with his sons James and Mark, who are both described as “independent”.
 By 1851 James Morrell senior was an old man of 77 living alone with a valet, cook, and two other servants.

 James’s son James Morrell junior (1810–1863) had grander designs, and between 1856 and 1858 built an Italianate mansion: the architect was John Thomas and the builder Joseph Castle.
 This eclipsed his father’s old house to such an extent that thenceforth the latter was only deemed suitable for a kitchen and nursery wing.
 This mansion is the present Headington Hill Hall.
 On 8 November 1856, Jackson’s Oxford Journal (p.
 5) reported: